opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ...
 ```

 For this test, we constructed 1 billion input requests distributed across 100 files, each containing 10 million requests.
 These files are stored in S3 with the prefix `s3://offlinebatch/sagemaker/sagemaker_djl_batch_input/`.
-The OSI pipeline scans these 100 files simultaneously and initiates a SageMaker batch job with 100 workers for parallel processing, enabling efficient vectorization and ingestion of the 1 billion documents into OpenSearch Service.
+The OpenSearch Ingestion pipeline scans these 100 files simultaneously and initiates an Amazon SageMaker batch job with 100 workers for parallel processing, enabling efficient vectorization and ingestion of the 1 billion documents into OpenSearch Service.

-In production environments, you can use an OSI pipeline to generate S3 files for batch inference input.
-The pipeline supports various data sources (see [source documentation](https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/sources/sources/)) and operates on a schedule, continuously transforming source data into S3 files.
+In production environments, you can use an OpenSearch Ingestion pipeline to generate S3 files for batch inference input.
+The pipeline supports various data sources (see [Sources](https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/sources/sources/)) and operates on a schedule, continuously transforming source data into S3 files.
 These files are then automatically processed by AI servers through scheduled offline batch jobs, ensuring continuous data processing and ingestion.

 ### Step 4: Monitor the batch inference jobs

-You can monitor the batch inference jobs using the SageMaker Console or CLI.
+You can monitor the batch inference jobs using the Amazon SageMaker console or CLI.
 Alternatively, you can use the Get Task API to monitor batch jobs:

 ```json
 GET /_plugins/_ml/tasks/_search